Dudoxx/dudoxx_langchain/README.md

-# Dudoxx Extraction
+# Dudoxx LangChain

 A robust, scalable solution for extracting structured information from large text documents using LangChain components and LLM technology.
+This repository is maintained by the Dudoxx organization.

 ## Features